 5. Cosmological constant.
 The positive and negative contributions to the vacuum energy density cancel to 120-digit accuracy, but the 121st digit makes our universe possible.

-Since all the above and more apply, our “luck” is hard to explain.
-If the entire universe is fine-tuned to evolve, one can’t conclude a lucky accident from a sample of one, unless there are many universes, so multiverse theory is popular despite it being scientifically worthless.
-Yet to conclude that there had to be many universes in order to make our universe an accident isn’t scientific.
-The fine-tuning of our universe is based on evidence but the multiverse is based on no evidence at all:
+What then explains the fortunate circumstances that allow us to exist?
+We can’t call it a lucky accident based on a sample of one, unless there are many universes, so multiverse theory is popular despite its scientific worthlessness.
+Yet to conclude that there must be many universes in order to make our universe an accident isn’t scientific.
+The Goldilocks effect is based on evidence, but the multiverse is based on no evidence at all:

-In quantum realism, our universe was born from a preexisting quantum reality whose nature defined every universal parameter from the start.
-This predicts that the key parameters of nature reduce to core network properties like refresh rate (the speed of light), density (Planck’s constant) and expansion rate (the cosmological constant).
-From these, simulations based on quantum reverse engineering could derive other parameters, such as electron mass and charge.
-Our universe has the laws it does because it was born from quantum reality.
+In contrast, suppose that our physical universe came from a pre-existing network whose nature defined its parameters from the start.
+This suggests that core network properties, like its refresh rate (the speed of light), connectivity (Planck’s constant), and the rate that space adds (the cosmological constant) explain why our universe is as it is.
+From these, reverse engineering could derive other parameters, such as the electron’s mass and charge.
+Our universe then has the laws it does based on the nature of quantum reality.

-It follows that if other “bubble universes” arose in the quantum bulk as ours did, they would have exactly the same laws of physics except they might break the anti-matter way.
-In this view, the parameters of our universe were neither accidental nor chosen but inherited from the primal quantum reality.
-Again, that our universe was born from quantum reality suggests it is alive, so does it have the ability to evolve?
+It follows that if other bubble universes began in the quantum bulk, as ours did, they would have exactly the same laws of physics, except they might break the anti-matter way.
+In this view, the parameters of our universe were neither by accident, or by design, but inherited from a primal reality.
+The Goldilocks effect is then expected, but why did it allow our universe to evolve?